Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 Intuition means exactly what it sounds like, in-tuition!
 An inner tutor or teaching and learning mechanism that takes us forward daily.
 It is a resource that, where recognized, has infinite potential.– Sylvia Clare

-When we listen to our intuition, we experience clarity that helps us to make the most beneficial choices for our lives.
+When we listen to our intuition, we experience a kind of clarity that helps us to make the most beneficial choices for our lives.

 We can learn how to trust our intuition in nine main ways: